TheLartians/ModernCppStarter/README.md

 ### Build and Run Docker image

 The project has support to Docker, that allows building and running tests inside a container.
-This container builds all targets, so you can run any of them passing a command after "sh -c".
+This container builds all targets, so you can run any of them passing a command after `sh -c`.

 ```bash
 docker build . -t modern-cpp-starter